eShine Boat Care

 FEEDBACK FROM BOATERS

 If you have contributions with NEW information, please contact Pat.
 Please include your province and any other important details.
-I know absolutely nothing about importing boats so do not ask me questions - sorry!
+If it is not already on this page, don't ask me!
+I cannot answer questions about laws or regulations - sorry!

 Boater clarification of "advance notice" (May 2006)